Are you ready to build a better normal?

 Excellence in Times of Crises, 19 August

-The final ‘Build a Better Normal’ online session gives the spotlight to design excellence demonstrated by developers and designers, headlined by Carmen Jimenez-Ong, President and CEO of Menarco Development; Tina Periquet Galicia, Interior Architect at Periquet Galicia Interiors; and Antoine Besseyre Des Horts, Vice President for Global Design and Consumer Experience APAC, LIXIL.
+The final ‘Build a Better Normal’ online session gives the spotlight to design excellence demonstrated by developers and designers, headlined by Carmen Jimenez-Ong, President and CEO of Menarco Development; Tina Periquet Galicia, Interior Architect at Periquet Galicia Inc.; and Antoine Besseyre Des Horts, Vice President for Global Design and Consumer Experience APAC, LIXIL.

 Raymond Rufino, CEO of NEO Ph; Stephanie Tan Branquinho, Principal Architect at Spacefabrik; and Joseph Javier, Principal Architect at Javier Design Studio Manila make up the panel of on-screen reactors.